mapedraza/orion-development-env/README.md

 docker push mapedraza/dev-orion:latest
 ```

+## Start developing

+### Editing the code

+The source code folder available on the folder project, `fiware-orion` contais Orion Context Broker code.
+You can update it or modify it usinsg your favorite IDE or editor

+### Compiling

-## How to connect inside docker container
+First, you need to connect to docker container enviroment to be able to compile the system

 `docker-compose exec orion /bin/sh`

-## How to modify the code

-The source code folder available on the folder fiware-orion contais the Broker code.
-You can update it or modify it.

 Then, you can connect inside the machine (`docker-compose exec orion /bin/sh`) and build with the following command: